EAP Useful Links and Information

 Depression and Suicide

-Dealing With Depression--This site contains information more specific to depression, including treatment options.
+- Dealing With Depression-- Information more specific to depression, including treatment options.

 Alcohol and Substance Abuse

-National Council on Alcoholism and Drug Dependence--Provides facts on alcohol use, educational information, free materials, information on prevention, referrals to local affliates, etc.
+- National Council on Alcoholism and Drug Dependence--Provides facts on alcohol use, educational information, free materials, information on prevention, referrals to local affiliates, etc.

-Many additional links as well as other relevant information can be found on the SUNY Geneseo Health & Counseling web site.
+- Many additional links as well as other relevant information can be found on the SUNY Geneseo Student Health and Counseling web site.